10 minute read time

 Humans are naturally competitive.
 Use this to your advantage by running giveaways and contests on your website where people provide their email address for the chance to win something.

 Unbounce recently did a study on the effect a contest had on 100 of their customers’ landing pages.
 They analyzed the results from more than 3 million visitors and found that landing pages with a contest gathered 700% more email subscribers than those without a contest option.

-Queensland Tourism’s “Best Job in the World” campaign offered the winner a job touring Great Barrier Reef and blogging about it for a year.
-This once-in-a-lifetime prize not only attracted over 34,000 entries but also secured an estimated $400 million worth of media coverage on CNN, Time, NBC and more.
+Queensland Tourism’s “Best Job in the World” campaign offered the winner a job touring the Great Barrier Reef and blogging about it for a year.
+This once-in-a-lifetime prize not only attracted over 34,000 entries, but also secured an estimated $400 million worth of media coverage on CNN, Time, NBC, and more.

-So consider things you could offer beyond cash; training sessions with athletes, celebrity meetings and backstage passes are all great examples of money-can’t-buy prizes that appeal.
+So consider things you could offer beyond cash.
+For example, training sessions with athletes, celebrity meetings, and backstage passes are all great examples of prizes that appeal.

-Just as there are a number of incentives to offer, there are dozens of ways to make subscribing to your list super simple.
-Here are 9 of our favorites.
+Just as there are a number of incentives to offer, there are dozens of ways to make subscribing to your list very simple.
+Read on to learn about 9 of our favorites.

-Each won’t be relevant for you, of course; the key is understanding your incentives and choosing the technique that best fits your needs.
+Each won’t be relevant for you; the key is understanding your incentives and choosing the technique that best fits your needs.

 If your business shares other people’s content via your social media accounts, you’re essentially driving traffic to outside websites.
 But, by using a social bar, you can curate content while still building your list.
 A social bar sits over the top of content you’ve shared via your social media channels and promotes signing up to your email list.
 Use simple copy such as “Subscribe to get similar articles delivered to your inbox” to entice viewers.
 Need a tool?
 Try Sniply.